Learn about free on-demand learning

 HIPAA calls for severe civil and criminal penalties for noncompliance, including:

 The Affordable Care Act (ACA) expanded the provisions in HIPAA to support administrative simplification.
 These new requirements include operating rules for the HIPAA-named standards, a standard for electronic funds transfer, and a national health plan identifier.

-It is imperative for physician practices to maintain HIPAA compliance on a daily basis by conducting an organizational assessment and determine if there are any gaps that may exist.
-It is also important to assign a team or staff member to manage and coordinate HIPAA compliance within the practice by doing quarterly educational sessions as well as develop policies and procedures for the practice to ensure compliance.
+It is imperative for physician practices to maintain HIPAA compliance on a daily basis by conducting an organizational assessment and determining if there are any gaps that may exist.
+It is also important to assign a team or staff member to manage and coordinate HIPAA compliance within the practice by doing quarterly educational sessions as well as developing policies and procedures for the practice to ensure compliance.

 View the complete requirements and standards of the privacy requirements of the HIPAA Regulations and Guidance >

-With the ongoing focus of fighting healthcare fraud and abuse the Office of the Inspector General (OIG) has worked to help physician practices in developing a compliance program in their organization.
+With the ongoing focus of fighting healthcare fraud and abuse the Office of the Inspector General (OIG) has worked to help physician practices develop a compliance program in their organization.
 The compliance guidance is geared towards promoting adherence to the statues and regulations applicable to federal health programs to prevent and reduce improper conduct.

 The OIG has indicated that the approach to a compliance plan in physician practices should be incremental and flexible when developing and implementing a compliance program.
-Physician practices should view compliance programs as a response to working towards compliance on a continued basis identify issues within the practice and to prevent problems from occurring in the future.
+Physician practices should view compliance programs as a response to working towards compliance on a continued basis to identify issues within the practice and prevent problems from occurring in the future.